 At its annual meeting, the Board of Directors shall elect from among its members a Board Chair who shall, when present, preside at all meetings of the Board of Directors and ensure the Board of Directors follows appropriate parliamentary procedures.
-The Chair shall be the principal executive officer of the corporation and, subject to the control of the Board of Directors, shall be responsible to establish the agenda for all meetings of the stakeholders of the Corporation and all meetings of the Board of Directors and ensure that all participants in such meetings have access to the materials necessary to their participation.
+The Chair shall be the principal executive officer of the corporation and, subject to the control of the Board of Directors, shall be responsible to establish the agenda for all meetings of the Board of Directors and ensure that all participants in such meetings have access to the materials necessary to their participation.
 The Chair shall serve as the chief liaison between the Board of Directors and the school administration and as the primary signing agent for all official Board documents.
 The Chair shall also be responsible to ensure compliance by the Board of Directors with the performance certificate, the Board manual, if any, and these corporate Bylaws.